juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-add_a_subnetwork.md

 ---
-author: "AWS: Add a subnetwork"
+title: "AWS: Add a subnetwork"
-publisher: aws-add-a-subnetwork
+slug: aws-add-a-subnetwork
 ---

-# AWS: Add a subnetwork

 ## About this task